 - Create Groups: Groups and their members can be assigned and pushed from Okta to Egnyte.
 Groups can also be linked to an existing Group in Egnyte.
 For the membership to be assigned, Users who are members of the respective Groups need to be first assigned to the Okta Egnyte app.

-- Update User Attributes: Updates made to the user’s Okta profile will also update the associated attributes in the user’s Egnyte profile according to attribute mapping set for application.
+- Update User Attributes: Updates made to the user’s Okta profile will also update the associated attributes in the user’s Egnyte profile according to attribute mapping set for the application.
 See the Instructions section of this article for more details.

 - Deactivate Users: Deactivating the user or disabling the user’s access to the Egnyte application through Okta will result in deactivating the user’s account on the associated Egnyte domain.
 The user will not be deleted in Egnyte and can be reactivated manually if required.

 - Import Users: Importing users through Okta will list all of the users from the associated Egnyte domain and allow them to be linked to existing Okta users or to create new Okta users.
-Users associated with the Egnyte application in Okta will be able to login as previously described.
-User attributes will be assigned according to the attribute mapping set for application.
+Users associated with the Egnyte application in Okta will be able to log in as previously described.
+User attributes will be assigned according to the attribute mapping set for the application.
 Check out the Instructions section of this article for more information.

 - Import Groups: Importing users through Okta will also import their associated Groups.
 Such groups can be assigned to Egnyte application and will contain the same users (as long as they are assigned to Okta as well).